Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Discussion

 We propose a new modeling approach to learn the association between multiple dependent intermediate events and the terminal event.
 A copula-based framework is particularly introduced for jointly modeling these intermediate and terminal events.
 The proposed model and association learning algorithm capture the stochastic nature of multiple intermediate events, their partial-ordering in relation to the terminal event, as well as informative censoring due to the occurrence of the terminal event.

 The application to a heart disease dataset reveals that the premature or delayed onset of intermediate diseases MIFC/ STRK/ CVD/ MI/ CHD/ AP are significantly associated with the mortality risks.
-On the other hand, \blue{different diseases have different impacts on death, and} the onset of hypertension has the least impact on mortality.
-This finding \blue{indicates that aggregated recurrent-event models fail to capture such asymmetric dependencies between intermediate and terminal outcomes.
-Furthermore, it} emphasizes the importance of leveraging onset information from various intermediate diseases to improve the accuracy of overall survival predictions.
+On the other hand, different diseases have different impacts on death, and the onset of hypertension has the least impact on mortality.
+This finding indicates that aggregated recurrent-event models fail to capture such asymmetric dependencies between intermediate and terminal outcomes.
+Furthermore, it emphasizes the importance of leveraging onset information from various intermediate diseases to improve the accuracy of overall survival predictions.
 Our DP approach enhances the accuracy of predicting the terminal event on a personalized level by integrating information on intermediate clinical events.

-\blue{We model each intermediate event based on its first occurrence, though extensions to different types of recurrent events are possible.
+We model each intermediate event based on its first occurrence, though extensions to different types of recurrent events are possible.
 In practice, selecting intermediate events shall balance clinical relevance, statistical identifiability, and predictive utility.
 Events should be chosen based on clinical or biological factors, with enough cases and follow-up time for reliable analysis.
-Similar events can be grouped together if they share hazard patterns and outcomes, but distinct ones with unique characteristics should be modeled separately.}
+Similar events can be grouped together if they share hazard patterns and outcomes, but distinct ones with unique characteristics should be modeled separately.

-It is noteworthy that our proposed prediction algorithm differs significantly from the available landmarking methods \citep{van2007dynamic,parast2012landmark,sun2023dynamic}, which postulated working time-specific models up to the last observed values directly or relied on some partition rules, lacking information regarding the dependency and marginal distributions of event times.
+It is noteworthy that our proposed prediction algorithm differs significantly from the available landmarking methods \citep{van2007dynamic,parast2012landmark}, which postulated working time-specific models up to the last observed values directly or relied on some partition rules, lacking information regarding the dependency and marginal distributions of event times.
 Our DP algorithm is constructed upon conditional probabilities for death time given some subject-specific observable short-term events, which are derived from their joint distribution, adapting to dynamics caused by evolving information from multiple intermediate events.